 Well, let’s sample all of them on our OptimizePress 3.0 review of the main features…

 I’ve got to admit that we were particularly curious about this aspect from the word go.
-We couldn’t wait to ascertain if OptimizePress 3.0 is indeed the easiest WordPress landing page builder, as its developers claim.
+We couldn’t wait to ascertain if OptimizePress 3.0 is indeed the easiest WordPress landing page builder (functionally a website builder), as its developers claim.

 Well, it just so happens that they might be right after all.
 Its overall user experience is, in fact, one of the best things about OptimizePress 3.0.

 That said, the process of adding OptimizePress 3.0 to your WordPress account might seem a bit overwhelming a first.
 But, it’s fairly straightforward when you come to think of it.